odoo/documentation/content/applications/services/helpdesk.rst

 View a specific team's pipeline by navigating to :menuselection:`Helpdesk app`, and clicking the team's Kanban card.

-Select a stage to fold temporarily, then click the :guilabel:`⚙️ (gear)` icon, and select :guilabel:`Fold`.
+Select a stage to fold temporarily, then click the :icon:`fa-gear` :guilabel:`(gear)` icon, and select :guilabel:`Fold` from the drop-down menu.

 .. image:: helpdesk/fold-stage-kanban.png
    :align: center